OlegYes/BynanseBot/README.md

 After receiving the information from the message, I analyze it and then make a purchase/sale, the code is written for a specific situation on the market and for a specific currency pair, it is not difficult to replace it in the code and customize it for yourself.

 Аll the code is in the main.py file.
+Library dependencies are described in the requirements.txt file.

+#

 UA.